Custom-Software/SubSpectra-Firmware/README.md

 Click here to download the latest version of SubSpectra[SubSpectra.custom.firmware.zip](https://github.com/user-attachments/files/22583560/SubSpectra.custom.firmware.zip)
 If you want old versions, go to release and find the version you want to download.
 Click on the download button featured in all releases.
 If you want pre-releases then you can sign up on our discord server.
+For more information on downloading go to https://docs.flipper.net/
 ***

 ## Requirements